Chapter 8. Collections and Enumerators

 Instead, it needs to ensure that the collection holding the data

 outlives the enumerator.
-Every call to Init
+Every call to Init assumes the

-equivalent of the CComEnum
+equivalent of the CComEnum’s AtlFlagNoCopy flag.

-Although this is more efficient than AtlFlagCopy
+Although this is more efficient than AtlFlagCopy or the

-manual copying required for AtlFlagTakeOwnership
+manual copying required for AtlFlagTakeOwnership, if the

 collection changes while it’s being enumerated, the behavior is